 From this amount of pasta, I obtained 30 pieces of skinless sausages, of which I will use ten, which I think is enough for two servings, and I will freeze the rest for another time.

 How to Fry the Skinless Sausages

-Because the weather is bad outside, I will choose a compromise method, that is, I will fry the sausages at home in a cast iron pan.
-You can try it in the frying pan, if you want, with very little sunflower oil or tasteless oil.
+Because the weather is bad outside, I will choose a compromise method: fry the sausages in a cast iron pan at home.
+If you want, try it in a frying pan with very little sunflower or tasteless oil.

 I fry them for about two minutes on each side, over medium to high heat, taking care not to burn them but also to stay raw.
 They must have a fried crust on the outside and remain soft and juicy on the inside, so be careful not to overcook them.

 After they are fried and have an elastic texture, I take them out in a bowl and cover them with aluminium foil to keep them warm until we serve them.

 The skinless sausages are served hot, mostly with bread and mustard, but if you want a more complex menu, you can add french fries and even a tomato salad.
 And don’t forget the cold beer, of course!

 Try these skinless sausages, made in Romanian style, because you will surely be delighted with them.
 If you want other exciting recipes from our kitchen, I can recommend the following:

 - Hungarian Stuffed Peppers

 - Best Meat Jelly Recipe